 Fly reels for Salmon is a broad category because of the diversity of Salmon species that populate the US, Canada, Eurasia, and beyond.
 King Salmon require a much different fly reel than Pink Salmon, Sockeye Salmon, Atlantic Salmon, etc. Commonalities exist across all Salmon species, however: they’re powerful, strong, and loads of fun to catch on a fly rod.

 Higher retrieval rates are generally better.
 A reel that picks up a lot of line quickly will maximize an angler’s chance of landing a Salmon, regardless of species.
 Reels with large arbor designs are optimal (particularly if you don’t need increased backing capacity).
 For Sockeye Salmon, Pink Salmon, and Silver Salmon, the 8/10 version of the Nautilus CCF-X2 picks up over 10” of line per turn of the reel.
 That’s a lot.
-These high retrieval rates will help anglers play and land Salmon more quickly and more efficiently.
+These high retrieval rates will help anglers play and land Salmon quickly and efficiently.

 For King Salmon, upgrading to a heavier reel is worthwhile.
 A 10wt single-handed fly rod is the best tool to wrangle these larger fish.
 A heavy-duty 10wt reel with solid retrieval rates like the Hatch Gen 2 Finatic 9 Plus - Large Arbor will give you the best chance of landing a hooked fish.